amnanaimat/reactTimerApp/Readme.md

-Simple Weather Application Using React.
+Simple Timer Application Using React.